 Fen Folks Fridays 2020-2021 season:

-July and August 2021: Meet up at a fen pub garden for a friendly drink, date and venue to be confirmed.
+July and August 2021: Meet up at a fen pub garden for a friendly drink.

 18th June 2021: Celebrate the Fens Weekend: launched by special guest Francis Pryor

 21st May 2021: Digging in the Fens by Robert Smith